heyunwang1/dvrk-continuum/README.md

 ## Modifications

 We have prototyped a dVRK-catheter and implemented navigation and manipulation of a continuum robot end on dVRK.
-More details can be found in [MODIFICATIONS.md](MODIFICATIONS.md).
+More details can be found in `continuum-robot` folder.

 ## Dependencies